steipete/InterposeKit/README.md

 Instead of [adding new methods and exchanging implementations](https://nshipster.com/method-swizzling/) based on [`method_exchangeImplementations`](https://developer.apple.com/documentation/objectivec/1418769-method_exchangeimplementations), this library replaces the implementation directly using [`class_replaceMethod`](https://developer.apple.com/documentation/objectivec/1418677-class_replacemethod).
 This avoids some of [the usual problems with swizzling](https://pspdfkit.com/blog/2019/swizzling-in-swift/).

 You can call the original implementation and add code before, instead or after a method call.
-This is similar to the [Aspects library](https://github.com/steipete/Aspects).
+This is similar to the [Aspects library](https://github.com/steipete/Aspects), but doesn't yet do dynamic subclassing.

 ## Usage